Write a Universal Windows driver (KMDF) based on a template

 Typically when you test and debug a driver, the debugger and driver run on separate computers.
 The computer that runs the debugger is called the host computer, and the computer that runs the driver is called the target computer.
 The target computer is also called the test computer.
 For more information about debugging drivers, see Debugging Tools for Windows.

-- In the Solution Explorer window, right-click the KmdfDriver project, and choose Properties.
+In the Solution Explorer window, select and hold (or right-click) the KmdfDriver project, and choose Properties.

 Select Hardware ID Driver Update, and enter the hardware ID for your driver.
 In this exercise, the hardware ID is Root\KmdfDriver.
-Click OK.
+Select OK.

 [Standard.NT$ARCH$] %KmdfDriver.DeviceDesc%=KmdfDriver_Device, Root\KmdfDriver

 On the Build menu, choose Deploy Solution.
 Visual Studio automatically copies the files required to install and run the driver to the target computer.
 This may take a minute or two.

 When you deploy a driver, the driver files are copied to the %Systemdrive%\drivertest\drivers folder on the test computer.
 If something goes wrong during deployment, you can check to see if the files are copied to the test computer.
 Verify that the .inf, .cat, test cert, and .sys files, and any other necessary files, are present in the %systemdrive%\drivertest\drivers folder.

 For more information about deploying drivers, see Deploying a Driver to a Test Computer.

 With your KMDF driver deployed to the target computer, now you'll install the driver.
 When you previously provisioned the target computer with Visual Studio using the automatic option, Visual Studio set up the target computer to run test signed drivers as part of the provisioning process.
 Now you just need to install the driver using the DevCon tool.